-happennings constitute a real exception in the near history of the military, where an unshakable and severe discipline prevails while every step is under scrunity and control, normally speaking.
+It should be definitely pointed out that the above happenings constitute a real exception in the near history of the military, where an unshakable and severe discipline prevails while every step is under scrutiny and control, normally speaking.

 As for the possible grounds for the narrated corruption; it should be underlined that at the particular timing, a military coup6 had just been implemented in the country.
 Political leaders had been jailed for a time.
 The parliament had been disbanded.
-The military personnel got to enjoy unprecedented prestige and prerogatives, leading to corruption at various levels of hierarchy, beyond the real awareness of the pinnacle of the chain of command-andcontrol.
+The military personnel got to enjoy unprecedented prestige and prerogatives, leading to corruption at various levels of hierarchy, beyond the real awareness of the pinnacle of the chain of command-and-control.

-All this is in accordance with the dicton "power corrupts; absolute power corrupts absolutely" (said by Lord Acton).
+All this is in accordance with the diction "power corrupts; absolute power corrupts absolutely" (said by Lord Acton).
 We might as well add the argument that; when one considers the horrible torture methods employed on the inmates stuffed into military prisons; economic crimes should appear as trifling offences, in comparison, regarding those specific times in the destiny of the nation.